Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/05_Exercises_1.md

 The LUMI Software Library contains the package `eb-tutorial`.
 Install the version of the package for the `cpeCray` toolchain in the 22.08 version of the software stack.

+*At the time of this course, in early May 2023, we're still working on EasyBuild build recipes for the 22.12 version of the software stack.*

 ???
 Solution "Click to see the solution."
     -   We can check the